 Did you get started on Cloud Foundry through a Dojo?
 If so, what was that experience like?

-I started working on Cloud Foundry through the Dojo on the CAPI team hosted by Pivotal in San Francisco.
+I started working on Cloud Foundry through the Dojo on the CAPI team hosted by VMware in San Francisco.
 As a fresh college graduate, the experience was a perfect way to transition from school to work.
 I learned so many things from learning a new language, being able to navigate around a new code base, and the basic coding methodology.
 The Dojo is all about knowledge sharing and the people who join Cloud Foundry seem to embody this idea.
 I got to pair with people with different experience levels and expertise.
 It’s amazing how much you can learn from everyone.
 Sometimes it’s just a small debugging tip or an in depth analysis of a CF component, but they all made me a better programmer and problem solver.
 Each person brings so much to the community and the Dojo helps you see that.
 Cloud Foundry is a different type of open source development and the Dojo is one of best ways to experience that difference.

 How will this Dojo help drive growth and adoption of Cloud Foundry?